AngerSolutions/angersolutions.github.io/rules/readme.md

 -------------

 * Your device is expected to be plugged in, at ALL times.
-  If your battery is dying do NOT interrupt the group.
+  If your battery is dying DON'T interrupt the group.
   Handle it on your own.
 It's NOT our problem.
-* If your connection drops, REJOIN MUTED.
+* If your connection drops, rejoin MUTED.
-  Don't start apologizing when you reconnect.
+  DON'T start apologizing when you reconnect.
   --The group will continue without you.